 2012 Nissan Armada Review

 The 2012 Nissan Armada performs fairly well for an affordable large SUV.
 Its V8 engine has a decent amount of get-up-and-go, and it can tow almost as much as class leaders.
-It offers lots of cargo space, and reviewers say that for a vehicle this big, it’s light on its feet.
+It offers lots of cargo space, and test drivers say that for a vehicle this big, it’s light on its feet.
 So why doesn’t the Armada rank better in its class?

 Test drivers say the Armada doesn’t seem quite so good when compared with its rivals.
 Other SUVs can tow more and offer better power and acceleration.
 The Nissan Armada’s interior is made with some cheap-feeling materials and confusing controls, while others in the class have nicer cabins with roomier third rows.
 Plus, the Armada’s fuel economy is dismal, even for a truck-based SUV.